yjpeng11/Moonwalk_CNN/README.md

 python prepare_flow1.py
 python prepare_flow1_label.py
 ```
-The name2id and data_path need to be changed accordingly.
+The name2id and data_path at the beginning of scripts need to be changed accordingly.

 ### Step 3: Training and testing CNN models